grawlinson/dotfiles/README.md

 `git clone https://github.com/grawlinson/dotfiles.git ~/.dotfiles`

 Clone repository, then setup as desired using [GNU Stow][url-gnu-stow].
+I prefer using the `--no-folding` flag with `stow`.

 ## Caveats

 These dotfiles assume the computer is set up in a specific way.
 I recommend using Ansible or other tools (Chef, Puppet, etc) to automatically provision your computer the way you like it.

-The following should really be Ansible playbooks:

-- mail (setup systemd units)
-- ssh (add ssh keys & server aliases)
-- system (modify files out of `$HOME`)
+I've started migrating things that can be automated to my [ansible-archlinux][url-gh-ansible-archlinux] repository.

 ## Further Reading